 Business analysts have a great potential for a smooth transition to project managers.
-Other adjacent skills that give an edge include commercial awareness, interpersonal skills, problem-solving techniques, discussion facilitation, among many.
+Other adjacent skills that give an edge include commercial awareness, interpersonal skills, problem-solving techniques, and discussion facilitation, among many others.

 But what else do you need to consider for the project manager job description?
 Here are some first steps: